-As a Marine Park permittee, your obligation to collect the Environmental Management Charge (EMC) from visitors includes correctly representing the amount of the EMC when advertising fare prices.
+As a Marine Park permittee, your obligation to collect the environmental management charge (EMC) from visitors includes correctly representing the amount of the EMC when advertising fare prices.

 It is your responsibility to ensure consistency across all media including websites, brochures, television advertising, tax invoices and receipts.

-However, where additional fees and charges are advertised, and you have chosen to advertise or collect the EMC separate to the ticket price then you must ensure that a consumer can readily identify the correct EMC component.
+However, where additional fees and charges are advertised, and you have chosen to advertise or collect the EMC separate to the ticket price then you must ensure a consumer can readily identify the correct EMC component.

 Examples of correct EMC advertising include:

 - Total price - $…. including environmental management charge of $6.00*